Last updated: 2026-04-20

 Should You Buy the 2019 Subaru Impreza?

-Its complaint rate (27.9 per 10k sold) is above the Sedan segment average of 15.3.
+Its complaint rate of 27.9 per 10,000 vehicles sold runs above the Sedan segment average of 18.3.
 The most common reports involve exterior lighting (62).

-A pre-purchase inspection is recommended for used examples, with particular attention to exterior lighting (62).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to exterior lighting (62).
+An extended warranty is worth pricing out.

 Compared to the 2020 Subaru Impreza, which scored 8 points higher.
 See also the 2018 Subaru Impreza for an earlier comparison.